-The W has an expansive and smartly outfitted fitness Center and full-service Away Spa, one of the quirkiest gift shops of any hotel in town, and great service - the staff tends toward the youthful and stylish side, but without any attitude.
-As with other W Hotels, the bar and dining spaces are as popular with locals as with guests, and they draw plenty of business from the GLBT community.
+The W has an expansive and smartly outfitted fitness center and full-service Away Spa, one of the quirkiest gift shops of any hotel in town, and great service - the staff tends toward the youthful and stylish side, but without any attitude.
+As with other W Hotels, the bar and dining spaces are as popular with locals as with guests, and they draw plenty of business from the LGBTQ community.
 Sip cocktails in the scene-y "living room" bar The Whiskey, or in the Terrace Bar.
-And make every effort to dine at least once in the beautiful contemporary Spanish restaurant, J by Jose Andres, which turns out superb breakfast, lunch, and dinner fare - it's open till 11 pm.Continue to 3 of 5 below.

-Set inside a rather grand 1920s neoclassical building amid stylish Condesa's tree-lined streets and tony cafes and restaurants, the Hotel Condesa (Av.
-Veracruz N. 102) exudes elegance.
+Set inside a rather grand 1920s neoclassical building amid stylish Condesa's tree-lined streets and tony cafes and restaurants, the Hotel Condesa exudes elegance.
 But don't let the building's traditional facade trick you into thinking that this trendy roost is old-fashioned - indeed, this is one of the city's most contemporary and stylishly whimsical retreats, a favorite with fashionistas, artists, celebs, foodies, gays and lesbians, and the like.
 And with its gorgeous lobby restaurant and enchanting rooftop bar, it's also very much a venue for socializing with friends and people-watching.
-The hotel is part of Mexico's exclusive Grupohabita hotel brand, which has earned a deserved reputation for its stable of artfully executed, often historic properties around the country, including La Purificadora in Puebla, Azucar in Tecolutla, and Distrito Capital in Mexico City's Santa Fe, and Downtown Mexico in DF's Centro Historico, among... several others.
+The hotel is part of Mexico's exclusive Grupo Habita hotel brand, which has earned a deserved reputation for its stable of artfully executed, often historic properties around the country, including La Purificadora in Puebla, Azucar in Tecolutla, and Distrito Capital in Mexico City's Santa Fe, and Downtown Mexico in DF's Centro Historico, among several others.

 Shaped roughly in a triangle, the building is set around a dramatic central courtyard restaurant, El Patio, which is just off the lobby and features the daring Japanese-Mexican fusion fare of chef Keisuke Harada.
 It's a lovely spot, especially during the day, for a meal, but it's the Condesa's fabulous fourth-floor Terrace bar that's the hotel's real showstopper.
 The Terrace is decked with large, comfy reclining chairs and big tables where friends can mingle, sip craft cocktails, and feast on superb sushi while gazing out over the neighborhood's treetops and beyond that toward higher towers in surrounding districts.
 There's 24-hour room service, too, in case you'd rather dine in private, and the hotel also offers such appealing features as shuttle service in the house Mini Cooper, business services, free Wi-Fi throughout, valet parking, bicycles, and laundry services.